japila-books/apache-spark-internals/docs/webui/StorageListener.md

 | Updates <<_rddInfoMap, _rddInfoMap>> with the update to a single block.

 | <<onStageCompleted, onStageCompleted>>
-| Removes xref:storage:RDDInfo.adoc[RDDInfo] instances from <<_rddInfoMap, _rddInfoMap>> that participated in the completed stage as well as the ones that are no longer cached.
+| Removes storage:RDDInfo.md[RDDInfo] instances from <<_rddInfoMap, _rddInfoMap>> that participated in the completed stage as well as the ones that are no longer cached.

 | <<onStageSubmitted, onStageSubmitted>>
-| Updates <<_rddInfoMap, _rddInfoMap>> registry with the names of every xref:storage:RDDInfo.adoc[RDDInfo] in the submitted stage, possibly adding new xref:storage:RDDInfo.adoc[RDDInfo] instances if they were not registered yet.
+| Updates <<_rddInfoMap, _rddInfoMap>> registry with the names of every storage:RDDInfo.md[RDDInfo] in the submitted stage, possibly adding new storage:RDDInfo.md[RDDInfo] instances if they were not registered yet.

 | <<onUnpersistRDD, onUnpersistRDD>>
-| Removes an xref:storage:RDDInfo.adoc[RDDInfo] from <<_rddInfoMap, _rddInfoMap>> registry for the unpersisted RDD.
+| Removes an storage:RDDInfo.md[RDDInfo] from <<_rddInfoMap, _rddInfoMap>> registry for the unpersisted RDD.

 |===